omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [[Clamato|http://clamato.net/]] a Smalltalk dialect that is designed to operate within the JavaScript runtime.
 * [[Silver Smalltalk|http://www.silversmalltalk.com/]] [commercial] Smalltalk in the browser
+* [[JTalk|http://nicolaspetton.github.com/jtalk/]] Jtalk is an implementation of the Smalltalk language that runs on top of the JavaScript runtime.

 #### Multitarget